 Pain is usually the common complaint.
 This operation aims to reduce or get rid of the pain.
-It has a success rate of 70-90%.
+Treatment will be successful for 70 to 90 out of 100 people and unsuccessful for 30 to 10 out of 100 people.
 Other benefits include improved lifestyle and delay to full knee replacement.